abhilasha-n-satish/SQL_Challenge/Customer_Insights.md

 ## Introduction

-You are a Customer Insights Analyst for 'The General Store' Can you analyse the following tables to find out crucial information about your customers to provide to your marketing team?
+As the Customer Insights Analyst for 'The General Store', I am poised to delve deep into our customer data to unearth pivotal insights.
+With a keen eye on analytics, my mission is to decode the shopping behaviors, preferences, and patterns of our customers.
+The findings from this analysis will be instrumental in crafting data-driven strategies for our marketing team, ensuring that we not only meet but exceed our customer's expectations.

 ## Table Creation
 ```sql